youzunzhi/go2_odometry/README.md

 ## Summary
 Provide a solid state estimation for the unitree Go2 robot, via the [invariant-ekf](https://github.com/inria-paris-robotics-lab/invariant-ekf) package.
-It also provides a simple node to convert unitree custom messages into "standard" ros messages and re-publish them on separate topics.
+It also provides simple nodes to convert unitree custom messages into "standard" ros messages and re-publish them on separate topics.

 >[!IMPORTANT]